Seattle Facial Plastic Surgery Center Patient's Complete Guide To Neck Lift©

 Conclusion

 Dr. Portuese has performed thousands of face lift and neck lift procedures throughout his 21 years in private practice.
-The goal of The Seattle Facelift Center is to fully educate patients and to prepare them for what is often a lifetime dream of changing their face and neck features to match how they feel.
+The goal of The Seattle Facial Plastic Surgery Center is to fully educate patients and to prepare them for what is often a lifetime dream of changing their face and neck features to match how they feel.
 The neck lift operation is one of the most gratifying surgeries for Dr. Portuese and his patients and staff.
 We look forward to taking excellent care of our patients throughout this entire surgical process.